mysociety/alaveteli/docs/running/admin_manual.md

 * Restrict your use of them to cases that can't otherwise be easily covered.
 * Keep them as simple and specific as possible.

+<strong>To attach a censor rule to a request</strong>, go to the admin page for the
+request, scroll to the bottom of the page, and click the "New censor rule (for this request only)" button.
+On the following page, enter the text that you want to replace e.g. 'some private info', the text you wish to replace it with e.g. '[private info has been hidden]', and a comment letting other admins know why you have hidden the information.

+<strong>To attach a censor rule to a user</strong>, so that it will be applied to all
+requests that the user has made, go to the user page in the admin interface.
+You can do this either by clicking on the admin heading 'Users' and browsing or searching to find the user you want, or by following an 'admin' link for the user from the public interface.
+One you are on the admin page for the user, scroll to the bottom of the page and click the 'New censor rule' button.
+On the following page, enter the text that you want to replace e.g. 'my real name is Bruce Wayne', the text you wish to replace it with e.g. '[personal information has been hidden]', and a comment letting other admins know why you have hidden the information.